 We know that Hagar left the home of Abraham and Sarah, but we aren’t told whether or not she remarried or had more children.
 She was Egyptian, so it is very likely that she returned to Egypt.
 Her son Ishmael and his descendants were known as the Ishmaelites.

 One possibility is that the descendants of her grandson Kedar, who were known as the Kedarites, may have been grouped with the Ishmaelites and other descendants of the sons of Ishmael.
 Collectively, many believe these descendants of Hagar were collectively called the Hagarenes.

-A similar example in the Bible is concerning Ephraim and Manasseh.
-Sometimes the tribes are referred to separately, but at others, they are both grouped under the tribe of Joseph.
+A similar example in the Bible concerns Ephraim and Manasseh.
+Sometimes these two tribes are referred to separately, but at others, they are grouped under the tribe of Joseph.
 While we don’t know which specific groups were classified as Hagarenes, we do know that they lived on throughout the course of the Bible and played major roles in the history of Israel.